moccalotto/kaos/_rulebook/main.md

 Sometimes this action involves movement.
 The maximum distance is up to the GM.

 > You jump up on top of an adjacent table, grab a mug of ale from said table, take a swig (for style)
 > and throw the mug at your opponent.
-The GM rules you have to make an Acribatics test to jump onto
+The GM rules you have to make an Acrobatics test to jump onto
 > the table and a hard Ranged Combat test to hit the opponent with the mug of ale.

 **Surprise strike**: Attack an adjacent opponent with a melee weapon, unarmed combat or shield bash.